-Construction to implement the identified capital improvements would include the following:
+Construction of to implement the identified capital improvements would include the following:

-- Installation of signage for the prohibited left turns at both Brighton and Plymouth avenues. - Installation of additional signal heads, possibly including a new mast arm, to provide protected/permissive phasing in the eastbound direction at Plymouth and Brighton avenues.
+iInstallation of signage for the prohibited left turns at both Brighton and Plymouth avenues and the result of the

+• iInstallation of additional signal heads, possibly including a new mast arm, to provide protected/permissive phasing in the eastbound direction at Plymouth and Brighton avenues.

-This level of construction would cause temporary disruption to existing operating conditions and would require a logistics plan to ensure continued service is provided for all travel modes and road users in the interim.
+These is level of construction activities would cause temporary disruption to existing operating conditions and may include temporary sidewalk and lane closures. -Construction activities would be similar to those evaluated as part of the DEIR and and would require compliance with the public works code, public works department orders, and the blue book, as applicable, to minimize theso that potential-forly hazardous conditions or substantial public transit delay would not occur-a logistics plan to ensure continued service is provided for all travel modes and road users in the interim.